asmith60/node-hapi-typescript-template/README.md

 ### [model](src/model)

 There are two types of models for this template: [Joi](https://github.com/hapijs/joi) models and Typescript interfaces.
 [Joi](https://github.com/hapijs/joi) is a Node.js validation library written to be used with [Hapi](https://hapijs.com/).
 It is a very robust and convenient solution for request/response validation.
-Typescript interfaces describe the structure and type of entities in our code.
+Typescript interfaces describe the structure and type of entities in the code.
 There is some obvious overlap/duplication between the two tools, but that is balanced by the benefit they provide.

 ### [repository](src/repository)